Trans America Trail

-About The Trans America Trail: The Trans America Trail (TAT) is a Coast To Coast Route across the United States.
-It is designed for Dual Sport and Adventure Bike Motorcycles.
-But it also works well for 4x4 Vehicles, such as Jeeps and SUV's.
+About The Trans America Trail: The Trans America Trail (TAT) is a transcontinental, coast to coast route across the United States.
+It is designed for Dual Sport and Adventure Bike motorcycles, but it also works well for 4x4 vehicles, such as Jeeps and SUV's.
 It consists mostly of dirt roads, logging roads, fire roads, farm roads, unimproved roads, and back paved roads.
-The route attempts to avoid pavement, but it travels into towns for gasoline stops and in the eastern states near the ocean, the route is mostly paved.
+The route attempts to avoid pavement, but it travels into towns for gasoline stops and in the eastern and western states near the oceans, the route is mostly paved.
 The trail has evolved over the years and it now includes many options depending on conditions and the motorcycle or vehicle you are traveling in.
 But for sure, this is one of the great routes across America, and if at all possible, you should take all or part of the adventure.

 View Trans America Trail in a larger map